AGUAVIVA

 Thomas Marcusson

-This artwork extracts randomness from a simple yet ancient life form – the jellyfish.
-A camera tracks its gentle movements and translates them into random numbers on screens.
+This artwork extracts randomness from a closed aquatic system featuring turbulent flowing water and a silicone jellyfish.
+A camera tracks its movement and translates it into random numbers on screens.

 True randomness is valuable when it comes to things like encrypting data.
 Computers are bad at coming up with random numbers because they’re designed to be predictable.
 That’s why alternative sources of randomness are often used to initiate high-end encryption schemes, which for example, can protect sensitive data online.